wyattbui/neovim-config/docs/README.md

 [Ripgrep](https://github.com/BurntSushi/ripgrep), aka, `rg`, is a fast grepping tool available for both Linux, Windows and macOS.
 It is used by several searching plugins.

-For Windows and macOS, we can install it via chocolatey and homebrew respectively.
 For Linux, we can download the [binary release](https://github.com/BurntSushi/ripgrep/releases) and install it.

 Set its PATH properly and make sure you can run `rg` from command line.